fuzzylogicxx/fuzzylogic/posts/winter-2020-website-refresh.md

   - lighthouse
 draft: true
 ---
+## Updated version started in Mar 2021

+Stopped doing it in branch v4.1 because starting from a nice blank canvas and pulling in / reconciling the old with the new is a pipedream.
+It’s not practical, and also I need to get better at “upgrading”.

+Got rid of gulp-built JS, babel, polyfill.io.
+Switched to https://www.11ty.dev/docs/quicktips/inline-js/ and script type=module.

-## Updated version started in Feb 2020
+## Updated version started in Feb 2021

 Started by branching off and cleaning out everything (except `.git` and `.gitignore`).